YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario03/README.md

 # kubectl label configmap -n monitoring tridentdashboard grafana_dashboard=1
 configmap/tridentdashboard labeled
 ```
-When Grafana starts, it will automatically load every configmap that has the label _grafan_dashboard_.
+When Grafana starts, it will automatically load every configmap that has the label _grafana_dashboard_.
 In the Grafana UI, you will find the dashboard in its own _Trident_ folder.

 ![Trident Dashboard](Images/trident_dashboard.jpg "Trident Dashboard")